Itauguá: Demography

 Itauguá has 89,449 inhabitants, from which 44,997 are males and 44,451 females, according to the General Office of Statistics, Polls and Census.

 Tourism

 Among the touristic attractions are the hills Patiño and Cerrito, the Virgen del Rosario Church, the San Rafael Museum, and the colonial houses built during the time of the former dictator Gaspar Rodríguez de Francia.

 Climate

 The climate is pretty fresh.
 The warm weather predominates with high temperatures during the spring and the summer.

 Economy

-Itauguá is characterized especially by the manufacture and sale of textiles of Ñandutí.
+Itauguá is characterized especially by the manufacturing and sale of textiles of Ñandutí.
 This product is exported to many foreign countries.
-The tourists always show great interest in the ñandutí, considering it as an everlasting product which easily conquers international markets.

 Neighborhoods and Companies

 Here are some of its companies: